 Lockheed-Khrunichev-Energia International, Inc. (LKEI), a joint venture we have with two Russian government-owned space firms, has exclusive rights to market launches of commercial, non-Russian-origin space payloads on the Proton family of rockets from a launch site in Kazakhstan.
+One of the joint venture partners, Khrunichev State Research and Production Space Center (Khrunichev), is the manufacturer of the Proton launch vehicle and provider of the related launch services in Russia.
 Commercial Atlas and Proton launch services are marketed around the world through International Launch Services (ILS), a joint venture between Lockheed Martin and LKEI.
 We consolidate the results of operations of LKEI and ILS into our financial statements based on our controlling financial interest.
-We received six new awards for launches on Proton vehicles in 2004.
+We received four new awards for launches on Proton vehicles in 2005.
 Contracts for launch services usually require substantial advances from the customer prior to launch.
-At the end of 2004, \$348 million of advances received from customers for Proton launch services not yet provided was included as a liability in our balance sheet in customer advances and amounts in excess of costs incurred.
+At the end of 2005, \$315 million of advances received from customers for Proton launch services not yet provided was included as a liability in our balance sheet in customer advances and amounts in excess of costs incurred.

-A sizeable percentage of the advances we receive from customers for Proton launch services are sent to Khrunichev State Research and Production Space Center (Khrunichev), the manufacturer of the launch vehicle and provider of the related launch services in Russia.
+A sizeable percentage of the advances we receive from customers for Proton launch services are sent to Khrunichev.
 If a contracted launch service is not provided, a sizeable percentage of the related advance would have to be refunded to our customer.
-In addition, we have sent advances to Khrunichev for launches we purchased which have not yet been assigned to our customers.
-The advances sent to Khrunichev are included on our balance sheet in inventories.
-Advances for launches not under contract are subject to an agreement entered into in 2002 which provides for reduced future launch payments from us to Khrunichev, contingent on the receipt of new orders as well as a minimum number of actual launches each year.
-At year-end 2004, payments to Khrunichev included in inventories totaled \$301 million.
-Our ability to realize the remaining amounts may be affected by Khrunichev's ability to provide the launch services and the political environment in Russia.
-Through the end of 2004, launch services through LKEI and ILS have been provided according to contract terms.
+At year-end 2005, payments to Khrunichev included in inventories for launches under contract totaled \$190 million.
+Our ability to recover these advances may be affected by Khrunichev's ability to provide the launch services, as well as economic conditions and the political environment in Russia.
+Through the end of 2005, launch services through LKEI and ILS have been provided according to contract terms.

 The Corporation has entered into an agreement with RD AMROSS, a joint venture of the Pratt & Whitney division of United Technologies Corporation and the Russian firm NPO Energomash, for the purchase, subject to certain conditions, of RD-180 booster engines for use in the Corporation's Atlas launch vehicles.
 Terms of the agreement call for payments to be made to RD AMROSS upon the achievement of certain milestones in the manufacturing process.
-Payments of \$64 million made under this agreement for engines not yet delivered were included in the Corporation's inventories at December 31, 2004.
+Payments of \$70 million made under this agreement for engines not yet delivered were included in the Corporation's inventories at December 31, 2005.